Stingray Envenomation Medication

 Infection is not common but, if it occurs, is likely to result in high morbidity because of injury location and the possible infecting agents in the water environment.
 Staphylococci and streptococci remain the most common infecting agents and must not be ignored.
 However, pathogens of specific concern to such envenomations are Vibrio species in saltwater and Aeromonas species in freshwater.
 Optimal coverage should include staphylococci, streptococci, and pathogens expected in the involved water (freshwater or saltwater).
 Such antibiotics include quinolones (eg, ciprofloxacin, levofloxacin), doxycycline, trimethoprim/sulfamethoxazole (Bactrim, Septra), cefuroxime or other late-generation cephalosporins, an aminoglycoside, or chloramphenicol.

-As one study[4] showed a significant number of patients returning to the ED with wound infections when prophylactic antibiotics were not administered at initial presentation, many physicians choose to treat the wounds associated with stingray envenomations prophylactically with a short course (~5 d) of oral antibiotics.
+As 1 study [17] showed a significant number of patients returning to the emergency department with wound infections when prophylactic antibiotics were not administered at initial presentation, many physicians choose to treat the wounds associated with stingray envenomations prophylactically with a short course (~5 days) of oral antibiotics.

 Antibiotics